 International law makes clear that there is an obligation on a State to provide for effective remedies, including making reparation in respect of harm where the responsibility for the action can be attributed to the State.
 Violation of the right to education, and of other related rights and protections affecting education, is a breach of an international obligation of a State.
-Given the frequent absence of meaningful social assistance programmes in many situations of insecurity and armed conflict (and post-conflict), some form of appropriately designed reparations programme provides one of the few avenues by which the harm inflicted by education-related violations can be addressed.
+Given the frequent absence of meaningful social assistance programmers in many situations of insecurity and armed conflict (and post-conflict), some form of appropriately designed reparations programme provides one of the few avenues by which the harm inflicted by education-related violations can be addressed.

 According to the Basic Principles on the Right to Reparation victims of gross violations of IHRL and serious violations of IHL have a right to adequate, effective, and prompt reparation for the harm they have suffered.
-This means all States should ensure victims have "available adequate, effective, prompt and appropriate remedies, including reparation."
+This means all States should ensure victims have 'available adequate, effective, prompt and appropriate remedies, including reparation'.
 Reparation may include restitution, compensation, rehabilitation, satisfaction and guarantees of non-repetition.
+There have been considerable advancements at the International Criminal Court since 2012 on the issue of reparations, flowing from the decisions on reparations in respect of Lubanga, Katanga, and Al Mahdi.